Equity Research Program

 - You are a U.S. citizen, permanent U.S. resident, or an eligible DACA student (Deferred Action for Childhood Arrivals).
 A DACA applicant must have an employment authorization card via USCIS.

-The program is open to current college students seeking their first bachelor's degree.
-If you anticipate receiving your bachelor's degree in spring 2023, you are eligible to apply.
+The program is open to current college students seeking their first bachelor’s degree.
+If you anticipate receiving your bachelor’s degree in the Spring 2025, you are eligible to apply.

-We expect to notify all applicants by the end of February 2023.
+We expect to notify all applicants in early March 2025.

 Equity Research interns are expected to participate full-time, from approximately 8 a.m. to 5 p.m. every weekday.
 In addition, interns are asked to prepare a poster presentation of their research project and may be asked to attend other seminars.
 Therefore, it is not advisable that interns pursue other coursework during the program.